 LoTW provides a secure digital QSLing solution which is valid for DXCC awards.
 When two parties upload logs, and they match to a reasonable tolerance, your QSOs are verified and can be used to claim awards.
 As this kind of data requires additional security, LoTW is protected by certificates which are used to sign (authenticate) data uploaded.
 This is generally achieved using a companion application called Trusted QSL (TQSL) which you can download for your PC or Mac.

 Club Log is an analytical tool which provides other features relevant to DXers, complementing LoTW and generally focused more on reporting and understanding operating patterns, expedition logs and so on.
 You do not require certificates to upload your log to Club Log.

 Club Log's LoTW features are available in the "LoTW Tools" menu, which you can find on the left under "Club Log tools".
-During the beta test, you may not see this menu item.
-You can still access it directly, here:
+You can also access it directly, here: